AMooney2019/Quantitative-UX-Examples-in-Python/README.md

 Examples of how to use Python to program a variety of statistical procedures.

 New to Python or Statistical Testing?
-Use these examples to help gain an understanding of how these procedures are calculated.
+Use these examples to improve your understanding of how these procedures are calculated.